 In this scenario, if the component fails or doesn't meet the system's performance requirements during the OEM's testing, it could be because the original design was unlikely to meet the environmental and physical requirements needed for the rigors of launch, not to mention the extreme temperatures and the vacuum of space.
 If this failure occurs, the development process starts all over again.
 The complexity of satellite systems often requires multiple iterations in the development of manufacturing processes.

 OEMs can mitigate the risk of delays and cost overruns by working with an EMS provider experienced in space applications that can act as a problem-solving partner.
-Because today's space applications are often built with telecom or military purposes in mind, service providers must work within the most complex and highly regulated markets in the world.
+Because today's space applications are often built with next-gen communications or military purposes in mind, service providers must work within the most complex and highly regulated markets in the world.
 There are hundreds of regulatory and security-based qualifications a provider must meet in order to participate in space product design, engineering, and manufacturing, which is only the entry point for developing the deep, trusting, and transparent partnerships necessary.
 Selecting a service provider that can prove adherence to these standards is critical for OEMs when seeking an optimal partnership.

 ADDRESSING SIZE, WEIGHT, POWER, AND COST